The Cookin Chicks

 Instructions

-• In a 9 x 13 baking pan, combine the potatoes, cheese, bacon, garlic, and onion.
+• In a large bowl, combine potatoes, cheese, bacon, garlic, onion, and mayonnaise (or Greek yogurt) until evenly coated.

 Nutrition